anika1920/Attrition-Analysis-PowerBi-Project/README.md

 Here is my project on Employee Attrition !🌟 Using data from Kaggle, I navigated through workforce insights with the help of Power BI.

+**Overview**
+This project explores employee data to provide a thorough understanding of factors influencing attrition in the workplace.
+We're digging into why employees leave their roles by analyzing details like job roles, tenure, and income ranges.
+Using Power BI for insightful visualizations, we aim to identify trends that can inform strategic decisions, ultimately contributing to enhancing overall employee satisfaction and retention.

+**Software needed **
+- Excel
+- Power BI Desktop
+-
 **Project Workflow:**

-1. **Data Import, Cleaning, and Transformation:**
+   1. *Data Import, Cleaning, and Transformation*
-   - Ensured data integrity through thorough import and cleaning processes.

-2. **Data Modeling:**
+   2. *Data Modeling*
-   - Constructed a robust data model to facilitate meaningful insights.

-3. **DAX Measures for Necessary Metrics:**
+   3. *DAX Measures for Necessary Metrics*
-   - Implemented Data Analysis Expressions (DAX) measures to calculate key metrics essential for attrition analysis.

-4. **Creating a Power BI Report:**
+   4. *Creating a Power BI Report*
-   - Developed an interactive and visually appealing Power BI report.

-5. **Implementing Row-Level Security (RLS):**
+   5. *Implementing Row-Level Security (RLS)*
-   - Ensured data security and confidentiality through the implementation of Row-Level Security.

-6. **Publishing the Report in the Workspace with Allowed Access:**
+   6. *Publishing the Report in the Workspace with Allowed Access*
-   - Shared the report in the designated workspace with controlled access permissions.

 **Key Insights:**